hungcq/knowledge-repo/IT/software-engineering-at-google/software-engineering-at-google.md

 - Chap 21: dependency management: what is a SAT graph?

 # Takeaways
+- How to think from an engineer perspective: consider time, scale and tradeoff
 - How to write clear, resilient to change tests
+- Best practices & lessons about various aspects of software engineering from a big, experienced organization